angristan/awesome-stars/README.md

 ## C

+- [LMDB/lmdb](https://github.com/LMDB/lmdb) - Read-only mirror of official repo on openldap.org.
+Issues and pull requests here are ignored.
+Use OpenLDAP ITS for issues.
 - [iovisor/bcc](https://github.com/iovisor/bcc) - BCC - Tools for BPF-based Linux IO analysis, networking, monitoring, and more
 - [openresty/echo-nginx-module](https://github.com/openresty/echo-nginx-module) - An Nginx module for bringing the power of "echo", "sleep", "time" and more to Nginx's config file
 - [Cogmasters/concord](https://github.com/Cogmasters/concord) - A Discord API wrapper library written in C